If you’re looking for a floating flooring solution, then Hybrid planks are a popular choice for Gold Coast renovators.

-Low maintenance, hybrid floors are perfect for those who have a busy home with children and pets and who are not ready to take on the upkeep of timber flooring.
-They are easy to clean, stain and scratch-resistant, and with matte finishes, are slip-resistant too.
+Low maintenance, hybrid floors are perfect for those who have a busy home with children and pets and are not ready to take on the upkeep of timber flooring.
+Depending on the planks you choose, hybrid floors are easy to clean, are stain and scratch-resistant, and with matte finishes, can be slip-resistant too.

-As hybrid flooring is a digitally rendered product, the pattern that you see is what you get, allowing you to achieve a uniform appearance.
-If you are wanting a simple and clean look floor in your home, hybrid flooring will give you the consistent look from the lounge to the hallways to the kitchen, making your interior design flow throughout your home.
+As hybrid flooring is a digitally rendered product, the pattern that you see is what you get, allowing you to achieve a uniform appearance throughout your renovation.
+If you’re wanting a simple and clean look floor in your home, hybrid flooring will give you the consistent look from the lounge to the hallways to the kitchen, making your interior design flow throughout your home.

 Floating floors are not the type of floors but the method used when installing hybrid floors, ideal for Gold Coast homes.